EndPointCorp/end-point-blog/2014/03/27/znc-irc-bouncer.html.md

 ### IRC to go

 Another benefit of this setup has been the ability to connect to IRC on my phone (with the same nick as my laptop).
 I have used Mobile Colloquy and Palaver on iOS and both work quite well.
 There are also ZNC modules on GitHub that enable ZNC to send push notifications for mentions and private messages.
-Mobile Colloquy does a good job of this—I have not yet tried this with Palaver yet.
+Mobile Colloquy does a good job of this—​I have not yet tried this with Palaver yet.

 ### Modules